 - Fill approximately two-thirds of each section of an ice cube tray with chopped herbs.

-- Cover the herbs with water, or other liquid, and freeze.
+- Cover the herbs with olive oil and freeze.

-- To use herb ice cubes, simply drop them in your recipe or drink as needed.
+- To use herb ice cubes, simply drop them in your recipe as needed.

 Freezing pureed herbs is another easy way to add flavor to sauces and stews.